 Cycling is great for the family and the business

 Andy Pailor, 53, is a father of three from Wolviston, for whom cycling is in the blood.
-He is Managing Director of a CNC precision machining company in Hartlepool, a business that has been handed down through the generations and has always encouraged bike riding as a means to stay fit and healthy.
+He is Managing Director of a CNC precision machining company in Hartlepool, a business that has always encouraged bike riding as a means to stay fit and healthy.
 We found out more about what cycling means to him…

 How did you first get into bike riding?

 All my life, I saw my dad riding a bike and cycling was always really important to the business as well.
 Back in the 1920s and 30s, there was even a company cycling club for the workforce.
 I’ve heard stories of how the granddaughter of the founder of the company was discouraged from cycling because it was unladylike but she did it anyway.
 Good for her.

 As kids, we would go to scrapyards and build our own bikes, made from the bits of scrap we found lying around.
 Over the years we upgraded and bought ‘proper’ bikes but back then, it was just what we could get our hands on.